Skip to content

 #Miracast (No Internet Needed)

-Miracast creates a direct wireless link between your phone and TV.
-No router, no internet connection.
+Google’s Android support documentation confirms that Miracast creates a direct wireless link between your phone and TV with no router required.
 Most Android phones running version 5.0 or later and many smart TVs from Samsung, LG, and Sony support it.

 To start mirroring with Miracast: